CWJWANJING/Above-The-Ashes/README.md

    You need Unity3d 2020.1.9 version (or higher) to run this code.
-   Download the source, directly run MGD_Game/Above The Ashes/Assets/Scenes/ Prototype.unity
+   Download the source, directly run MGD_Game/Above The Ashes/Assets/Scenes/ Above the ashes.unity

 2. Introduction to the scene

-   This scene (Prototype) includes multiple elements which are expected to implement to this game.
+   This scene (Above the ashes) includes multiple elements which are expected to implement to this game.
    It also includes a short part of playable events which is not so hard for a novice player to explore and figure out the solution.
    The environment of this scene shows multiple elements including NPC, main character, obstacle, triggers, music and so on, which will be introduced in next part.

 3. Introduction to elements in the scene

-   **Players:** in this prototype, player can move, jump and interact with other elements in this scene **NPC:** Most of NPCs, which is an important part in our game, are mostly zombies, so in this simple prototype, zombies are established and expected to interact with players.
+   **Players:** in this game, player can move, jump and interact with other elements in this scene.
+Also can aiming and firing to take damage to others.
+   **NPC:** Most of NPCs, which is an important part in our game, are mostly zombies, so in this simple prototype, zombies are established and expected to interact with players.
+Zombies can kill player and play also can kill zombies.
    **Obstacle:** Obstacles in this scene are mainly the buildings **Triggers:** triggers in this scene includes death trigger, destroy trigger, openable trigger and so on, which show the interaction with player and make the prototype playable
    **Music:** music aims to create tension and contribute to the topic Above the ashe, after disaster.